-Rental property has the potential to be a good source of income.
-However, this is only true if they are managed properly.
-For both landlords and tenants, you must have a well-written tenancy agreement.
+For both landlords and tenants, you must have a well-written tenancy agreement to protect both parties.
 Here’s what you need to know to write one in Malaysia.

 Properties are well-known to be appreciating assets.
 Therefore, owning some will provide long-term benefits especially if you can generate some income by renting them out.
 However, many expenses come along with property rental.
 This includes listing costs, property agent fees, and upkeeping of the property.

 You can also run into conflicts with your tenant.
 Furthermore, a prolonged dispute can potentially cause more harm than any income profits you’ve received from the rental.
 Therefore, it’s important to have a tenancy agreement that protects you.
 It needs to be clearly worded and cover all possible scenarios.
 Here’s what you need to know to write a tenancy agreement in Malaysia.

 Note: The information and content contained in this publication are for reference only and do not constitute any professional advice or service.
 Readers should seek independent advice before taking action.

 A tenancy agreement is a legal covenant between a landlord and a tenant.
 It outlines the duties and obligations of each party during the tenancy period.
 It also provides a detailed description of the property being rented out.
 This includes its furniture, fixture, and other amenities.

 To ensure the document doesn’t leave out any important details, landlords are advised to hire a lawyer to draft the tenancy agreement.
 Potential tenants can consult their lawyer to review the agreement and make any changes before signing.
 However, hiring a lawyer can be expensive.
 Therefore, landlords can opt to draft their agreement and ask the would-be tenant to review and agree to it.

 What are the terms that should be included in a Malaysia tenancy agreement?